Contents

 Grant Museum of Zoology opening times

-The Grant Museum of Zoology is open five days a week – Tuesday to Friday from 1 pm to 5 pm and Saturdays from 11 am to 5 pm.
-The museum is closed on Sundays and Mondays.
+The Grant Museum of Zoology is open five days a week – Tuesday through Friday from 1 to 5 pm and Saturdays from 11 am to 5 pm.
+It is closed on Sundays and Mondays.

 Is the Grant Museum of Zoology worth visiting?

 Yes, it is.
-It’s a small but mighty museum and one not on the tourist radar.
-It’s a fascinating place with a wide range of interesting exhibits, and it’s totally free to enter!
+It’s a small but mighty museum that is not on the tourist radar.
+It’s a fascinating place with a wide range of interesting exhibits, and it’s free to enter!

 If you want to keep up with our travels, please subscribe to our mailing list.
 We won’t spam you; we’ll only contact you with exciting news and new stuff!
 Enter your email in the box below and hit subscribe!